 Public support and investment in tidal marsh restoration require that projects benefit both the Bay's natural and built communities.
-This question pertains mainly to the regional effects and benefits of tidal wetland restoration and management on flood control, shoreline stability, water quality, public health (including mosquito abatement), public access and recreation, aesthetics, and opportunities for community stewardship, knowledge production & transmission, and cultural & spiritual experiences.
+This question pertains mainly to the regional effects and benefits of tidal wetland restoration and management on flood control, shoreline stability, water quality, public health (including mosquito abatement), public access and recreation, and aesthetics.
 One or more of these benefits are often cited as part of the justification for tidal marsh restoration.
-The WRMP's efforts related to public health and safety and recreation will include data and collaborations among agencies that are needed to efficiently control mosquitoes and other disease vectors that are associated with tidal marsh.
-In addition, the WRMP intends to assess other aspects of the relationship between tidal marsh restoration and human health and safety and recreation, including appropriate access to open space and flood management benefits and risks, with special regard for environmental justice and social equity considerations.
+At this time, the WRMP's efforts related to public health and safety and recreation will focus on data and collaborations among agencies that are needed to efficiently control mosquitoes and other disease vectors that are associated with tidal marsh.
+In the future, the WRMP intends to assess other aspects of the relationship between tidal marsh restoration and human health and safety and recreation, including appropriate access to open space and flood management benefits and risks, with special regard for environmental justice and social equity considerations.